Your basket is currently empty.

 After a playing rugby for a short time, and catching and passing the ball with their friends, this skill will develop, and is essential to improving overall coordination.

-Eventually, your child be able to spot an object that is coming towards them, whether it’s a ball or an opposition player, immediately identify the distance that separates them and act accordingly.
+Eventually, your child will be able to spot an object that is coming towards them, whether it’s a ball or an opposition player, immediately identify the distance that separates them and act accordingly.